Skaruts/Godot-Basic-Roguelike/README.md

 If you feel this might be a good starting point for you, feel free to use it.

-I decided to do a lot of stuff through code, that seemed to make more sense to me that way.
+I decided to do a lot of stuff through code that seemed to make more sense to me that way.
 I decided against using a TileMap, especially, because I don't really enjoy creating tilesets in Godot, and also because the maps are supposed to be procedurally generated anyway (although I want to experiment with implementing it through code too, to see if it performs better).

 I am only human, a noobish programmer, and not very experienced in Godot or in roguelike deving.
 Use this at your own risk.